 We require the same information from all candidates in order to make fair decisions on their applications.

-We will confirm receipt of your application within [2 working days].
+We will confirm receipt of your application within 2 working days.
 If you have not received a response within this period, contact the recruitment team via email to confirm your application has been received.
 We will not accept any applications after the closing date.

 We check the eligibility of the applications after the closing date.
 It is important that you fully demonstrate how you meet the eligibility criteria for the role.
 If you do not include all relevant information, your application may be ineligible and will not progress to the next stage in the selection process.

-Review the below and only include if this is both relevant to your campaign rules and / or relevant for emailing application forms using WORD.
-Please adapt this section if you are using online application software.

 You must submit your application form as a Microsoft Word or PDF document only.
 We will not accept applications stored on personal online storage sites.
 For example, OneDrive, Cloud, Dropbox, Google Drive.
 We will not accept applications submitted in other file formats such as Google Docs.

 Make sure you attach your application form as an attachment to your email, not as a link to an online storage site like Google Drive.
 Remember that your email attachments should not exceed a 3mb limit to avoid any issues.
 If you need to submit supporting documentation that exceeds 3mb, and to ensure receipt before the campaign closing date; the documents must be compresses (zipped) before sending.
 To ensure you receive all email communications, we highly recommend checking your spam and junk folders regularly.